leongersen/noUiSlider/README.md

 - Fixed: Relative `.noUi-handle` has unintended margin (#854);

 ### 11.0.0 (*2018-01-12*)
-noUiSlider 11 doesn't include any breaking API changes.
+noUiSlider 11 does not include any breaking API changes.
 Unless major changes were made to the stylesheet or you specifically depend on the handle/connect order in the DOM, there should be no issues upgrading.
 - Change: Use CSS transforms for handle movement, resulting in a massive performance improvement (#718);